tsduck/tsduck/src/doc/building.md

 # Building TSDuck   {#building}
 [TOC]

-TSDuck can be built on Windows, Linux and MacOS.
+TSDuck can be built on Windows, Linux and macOS.

-Support for Dektec devices and DVB tuners is implemented only on Windows and Linux.
-MacOS can only support files and IP for TS input and output.
+Support for Dektec devices and DVB tuners is implemented only on Windows and Linux. macOS can only support files and IP for TS input and output.

 # Pre-requisites: build tools {#buildreq}